yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-topology.md

 The target universe can be used to serve low-latency reads that are timeline consistent to clients nearby.
 They can also be used for disaster recovery.
 In the event of a source universe failure, clients can connect to the replicated target universe.

 This configuration is used for use cases such as data recovery, auditing, and compliance.
-You can also use cross universe replication to migrate data from a data center to the cloud or from one cloud to another.
+You can also use xCluster replication to migrate data from a data center to the cloud or from one cloud to another.
 In situations that tolerate eventual consistency, clients in the same region as the target universes can get low latency reads.

 ![Multi-region deployment with single-direction xCluster replication between universe](/images/yb-cloud/Geo-Distribution-Blog-Post-Image-3.png)